Support our work by becoming our Patron! Learn More

 j.
 Participate in (Accounting Representative) and review all inventories.
 Research major cost variances.

 l.
-Ensure that all franchise fees, management fees and royalties are paid in accordance with the management and franchise contracts.
+Ensure that all franchise fees, management fees, and royalties are paid by the management and franchise contracts.

 a.
 Follow up on response to internal audit program.
 Inspect for compliance with appropriate action to be taken.